Mellanox/docker-sriov-plugin/README.md

 2. mode - passthrough/sriov
 3. vlan - vlan offload to use for child netdevices
 4. privileged - indicating privileged network that can sniff packets, and modify L2 addresses
+5. prefix - prefix of the interface name within the container (default: "eth")

 ### Limitations